woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/create-item-variants-automatically.md

    The WooCommerce Connector creates the variations.

-   You can now perform a synchronization between Business Central and your WooCommerce store.
+   You can now perform a synchronization between Business Central and your webstore.
 For more information about synchronizing item variants, go to [Synchronize an item and variants](synchronize-item-variants.md).

 ## Feedback